lilin-bme/lilin-bme.github.io/projects/index.md

 {% capture text %}

-Non-invasive localization of human lesions remains a long-standing pursuit for clinical applications.
-Optical modalities are widely used for biomedical imaging and diagnosing.
-But due to the strong photon absorption and scattering of biological tissues, it is challenging to realize in vivo non-invasive detection via optical modalities.
-We address this issue with the use of in vivo surface-enhanced deep Raman spectroscopy (SEDRS) with a series of advancements toward non-invasive localization of deep lesions hidden in living animals.
-We made the first quantitative assessments of Raman spectroscopic detection depth into the biological tissues (MED-X, 2023, 1, 9.)
-We have developed high-brightness SERS nanotags and a transmission Raman system, enabling detection through >10 cm of biological tissue under safe laser exposure (Small Methods, 2022, 2201334).
-We put forward a depth-prediction method based on Raman spectral peak ratios, leveraging tissue optical properties to accurately determine the depth of lesion phantoms, achieving an average error of <11.8% (View, 2023, 20230022).
-Based on this, the localization  of lesion phantom using multi-peak information from Raman spectra in ex vivo tissues (ACS AMI, 2023) or in live rats was achieved (Advanced Science, 202301721).
-We completed the first SEDRS-guided non-invasive lymph node biopsy, demonstrating centimeter-level detection depth and millimeter-level localization precision.
 - Tissue optics simulation of light transportation
 - Transmission Raman spectroscopy (TRS)
 - Spatially-offset Raman spectroscopy (SORS)